072jiajia/VRDL_FinalProject/README.md

 ## Dataset Preparation
 You need to download the [training data](https://www.kaggle.com/c/bengaliai-cv19/data) by yourself.<br>
-And put the zip file into the same directory as main.py, the directory is structured as:
+Unzip the zip file and directory is structured as:
 ```
 VRDL_FinalProject
   +- train.csv